K-12 Clothing

 Make the ask

-Market the why
+Market the way

 Develop a “Where the PTA Money Goes” flyer to highlight the spending of your PTA.
 People may join once they know how money is spent.

-Say thank you!
+Say, thank you!

-Make sure to send a thank you note to anyone who becomes a member.
+Send a thank you note to anyone who becomes a member.
 This includes people who have been members for years.
 Everyone appreciates a thank you.

 Source (Thanks)